 Find your next hunt with access to 3000+ hunting property owners

-Total area available for hunting in this state is 232,000 acres which includes public hunting lands and also hunting leases.
+The total area available for hunting in this state is 232,000 acres which include public hunting lands and also hunting leases.
 This is almost 4.6% of the total area of this state.
-Hunting leases in Massachusetts provide great facilities for hunters including well-furnished restrooms, toilets, fresh drinking water, security, tuck shops, and camp grounds.
+Hunting leases in Massachusetts provide great facilities for hunters including well-furnished restrooms, toilets, fresh drinking water, security, tuck shops, and campgrounds.
 Moreover, minimum age for hunting in Massachusetts is 18 and no license is required for the hunters at this age.
 However, an adult should be watching them continuously while they are hunting animals.
 There are special areas in hunting leases for the people who are physically disabled so that they can hunt their desired animals easily.
 Moreover, hunters are allowed to bring their pets on hunting leases in Massachusetts but they must be leashed and recent vaccination slips of pets must be kept with the hunter.
 Dogs can also be brought on the hunting leases but should not be used for hunting Deer and Elk.
 However, dogs can be used to find out the wounded deer and elk.
 Additionally, alcoholic drinks and drugs are prohibited on hunting lands.
 Also, hunters can camp on hunting leases in Massachusetts but not more than 21 consecutive days.
-Lastly, every year more than 25,000 hunters visit this state to hunt Big and Small games which help in improving the economic condition of this state and also built an interest in people for hunting animals which is considered to be a great outdoor activity in United States.
+Lastly, every year more than 25,000 hunters visit this state to hunt Big and Small games which help in improving the economic condition of this state and also built an interest in people for hunting animals which is considered to be a great outdoor activity in the United States.